bgamari/ghc-wiki-import/status/apr18.md

 GHC is lucky to have a large number of volunteer contributors.

-Last year GHC
-began accepting GitHub pull requests for small changes, particularly to documentation.

-- Matthías Páll Gissurarson has been adding support for significantly improved

-diagnostics messages for typed holes.
+- Matthías Páll Gissurarson has been adding support for significantly improved diagnostics messages for typed holes.
 His

 - Ryan Scott has been TODO